The History of Rustic Pathways | 43 Years of Educational Travel

 Community partnership: Long-term relationships with local organizations.
 Rustic Pathways returns to the same communities year after year, building sustained impact rather than one-time visits.

-Student safety: Medical Director Dr. Will Smith oversees health and risk management protocols across all programs, with 24/7 emergency support and defined staff-to-student ratios.
+Student safety: Medical Director Dr. William R. Smith oversees health and risk management protocols across all programs, with 24/7 emergency support and staff-to-student ratios that exceed industry standards by 83%.

 Sustainable service: Community-requested projects rather than externally imposed initiatives.
-Service work addresses needs identified by local partners.
+Service work addresses needs identified by local partners—no orphanage tourism, no poverty tourism.

-Global perspective: Programs in 38+ countries expose students to diverse cultures, economies, and worldviews.
+Global perspective: Programs in 38 countries expose students to diverse cultures, economies, and worldviews through the Shared Humanity Model.

 Frequently Asked Questions